exonym/exonymwallet/libexonymwallet/README.md

 ```

 # WalletAPI.class

-The `WalletAPI.class` provides an essential component of the Rulebooks system by
-implementing a C-Callable interface through the use of __Gluon__ and __GraalVM__.
-This powerful
+The `WalletAPI.class` implements a C-Callable interface using __Gluon__ and __GraalVM__ for cross-language and cross-platform compatibility.
-virtual machine enables seamless interoperability between different programming
-languages and platforms.

-In order to maintain the integrity and security of wallet data, especially considering
-the large volume of information required for Identity Mixer operations, the WalletAPI.class
-avoids returning structs.
-This design choice minimizes the risk of data corruption that
-could render wallets unusable.
-Instead, the WalletAPI.class focuses on providing a
-reliable and efficient interface for the Decentralized Rulebooks ecosystem, ensuring
-smooth interaction between various components and enabling deployment to iOS devices.
+To safeguard wallet data, especially for Identity Mixer operations, `WalletAPI.class` avoids returning structs, reducing the risk of data corruption.
+It provides a reliable interface for the Decentralized Rulebooks ecosystem, ensuring smooth component interaction and iOS deployment.

-`libexonymwallet` serves a dual purpose as it is utilized as a jar file by services
-that aim to verify proofs generated within the Decentralized Rulebook system.
-This
+`libexonymwallet` is also used as a jar file by services verifying proofs within the Decentralized Rulebooks system, ensuring streamlined and secure validation processes across the ecosystem.
-functionality ensures that the verification process is streamlined and easily accessible
-for a wide range of services.
-By incorporating `libexonymwallet` as a jar file, these
-services can efficiently validate proofs and maintain the security and trust within the
-Rulebooks ecosystem.

 `openSystemParams()` A test function to ensure that serialization is functioning correctly,
 that resources are being packaged properly, and they are available.